 Oral History Collection

-The Windsor Historical Society Oral History Collection is an artificial collection of oral history interviews and other recorded memoirs, public presentations, and short historical essays which have been transcribed by Society staff and volunteers.
-The earliest recordings were made in 1952, but the collection spans to the present day.
-A few of the transcripts were prepared from videotaped recordings.
-There are currently thirty-six transcripts in the collection, most with a detailed index.
-Virtually all the recordings are now available in a digital format.
+Windsor Historical Society’s Oral History Collection is a collection of oral history interviews and other recorded memoirs, public presentations, and short historical essays that have been transcribed by Society staff and volunteers.
+The earliest recordings were made in 1952, and we continue to record new interviews and reminiscences to this day.
+Most of the recordings have been copied into a digital format.

 Oral history themes and topics include neighborhood and family history; childhood chores and fun; school days; learning to drive; hunting, fishing, and other sports; working tobacco; church activities; and fondly remembered local stores, shopkeepers, and home delivery services.

 Recorded lectures and programs provide insight into history of the Lithuanian community in Poquonock; the mills along the Farmington River; the history of the Hayden Station area; Christopher Miner Spencer’s many accomplishments; and Windsor’s brickmaking industry.
 Some narrators offer perspective on the changes in the town of Windsor, CT during the 20th century, considering aspects such as the postwar housing shortages, race relations, and the impact of the opening of Interstate 91.